Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 excerpt_separator: <!--more-->
 ---
 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is an open-source, broadly-distributable, readily-scalable, enterprise-grade search engine.
 Accessible through an extensive and elaborate API, Elasticsearch can power extremely fast searches that support your data discovery applications.
-At [Rewayaat.info](http://rewayaat.info/) I worked on implementing a [Hadith](https://en.wikipedia.org/wiki/Hadith) Search Engine using Elastic Search.
-I found that for certain use cases, rolling Elastic Search for your back end offers significant advantages over conventional SQL database systems.
+I recently worked on implementing a multi-language search engine using Elastic Search and found that for certain use cases, rolling Elastic Search for your back end offers significant advantages over conventional SQL database systems.
 <!--more-->

  ![esyudothis.jpg](/images/initializeshards.png)